U.S. military chapter in Iraq draws to a close

 The fall of Saddam opened the way for Iraq's Shi'ite majority community to ascend to positions of power after decades of oppression under his Sunni-run Baath party.
 But nine years after the invasion Iraq remains a splintered country, worrying many that the days of sectarian slaughter are not over.

 Even the political power-sharing in Maliki's Shi'ite-led government is hamstrung by sectarian divides.
-The government at times seems paralysed as parties split along sect lines, squabbling over every decision.
+The government at times seems paralyzed as parties split along sect lines, squabbling over every decision.

 That has hampered economic development as infrastructure projects and key laws wait for approval.
 Iraq needs investment in almost all areas - the power grid still provides only a few hours of electricity a day.

-Sunni Iraqis fear marginalisation or even a creeping Shi'ite-led authoritarian rule under Maliki.
-A recent crackdown on former members of the Baath party has fuelled those fears.
+Sunni Iraqis fear marginalization or even a creeping Shi'ite-led authoritarian rule under Maliki.
+A recent crackdown on former members of the Baath party has fueled those fears.

-Iraq's Shi'ite leadership frets the crisis in neighbouring Syria could eventually bring a hardline Sunni leadership to power in Damascus, worsening Iraq's own sectarian tensions.
+Iraq's Shi'ite leadership frets the crisis in neighboring Syria could eventually bring a hardline Sunni leadership to power in Damascus, worsening Iraq's own sectarian tensions.

 U.S. troops had acted as a buffer in another dispute between Kurds in Iraq's semi-autonomous region and the Iraqi Arabs in the central government.
 Some fear the two regions could clash over oil and territory rights in disputed areas.